 Instagram content is the hottest topic in agency land today – but how do you create a cut-through, engaging and memorable post or ad?
 This is the question that keeps creatives and clients up at night.
 But not anymore.
-In this blog, we provide the ultimate cheat sheet to creating the most engaging and effective content on Instagram using the latest scientific facts and its use in the world of social media.
+In this blog, we provide the ultimate cheat sheet for creating the most engaging and effective content on Instagram using the latest scientific facts and its use in the world of social media.

 60.000 times faster than text

 Instagram is a visual platform.
 It is all about visual experience and that is why it is gaining its popularity among users.
 One of the reasons is that our brain understands visual content 60.000x faster than text.
-A huge opportunity to communicate brand’s values effectively.
+A huge opportunity to communicate a brand’s values effectively.
 Don’t you think?

 According to MIT research, people can understand the basic information (object, color, mood) from an image in 13 milliseconds.
 This is the time you are able to provide your audience the first impression and basic information (color, mood, style) about your brand.
 Keep this in mind when creating visuals and test it on your colleagues.
 If they won’t be able to get the main idea from the visual in less than a 13 milliseconds, you should improve it or give it another purpose.

 2 seconds attention span